Jwink3101/dfb/readme.md

 The config file is **heavily and extensively documented**.
 It is read on Python without any sandboxing so make sure it is trusted.
 Some variables are defined inline including `os` and a few modules.
 The variables `__file__` and `__dir__` are `pathlib.Path` objects for the config file and the directory of the config file respectively.
 These can be used to specify paths to things like files for `--filter-from`.

 The config file is heavily documented.
 The most important thing is setting the attributes.
 Unlike rclone, these are not done to defaults for each remote.
-For example, you shouldn't use `mtime` on WebDAV since it's not well supported.
+For example, you shouldn't use `mtime` on WebDAV since it's not well supported (except on certain ones).

-Most comparisons are past-source-to-source but occasionally, such as after a `--refresh`, they are source-to-destination.
+Most comparisons are past-source-to-past-source but occasionally, such as after a `--refresh`, they are source-to-destination.
 In that case, it is possible to set different values.

 Assuming this is a new setup, just run it: